-10 Two rooms should be made available for the speaking tests: the first room (or corridor) for waiting candidates, the second for the candidates to prepare and take the tests.
-Teaching aids (eg posters, charts, vocabulary lists) which could assist candidates must be removed from the room used for the preparation and the test.
+10 Three rooms should be made available for the speaking tests: the first room (or corridor) for waiting candidates, the second for the candidates to prepare and the third for the tests.
+Teaching aids (eg posters, charts, vocabulary lists) which could assist candidates, must

-11 It is not necessary to segregate candidates who have taken the test from those who have yet to take it.
+- be removed from the room used for preparation and from that used by the visiting examiner. - 11 It is not necessary to segregate candidates who have taken the test from those who have yet to take it.